log-forge/logforge/README.md

 - Adding support for non-Docker environments
 - UI/UX polish
 - Bug fixes, docs, or typo cleanups

-### How to contribute:
-1. Fork the repo
-2. Create a new branch: `git checkout -b my-feature`
-3. Make your changes
-4. Commit and push: `git push origin my-feature`
-5. Open a pull request

 We review all PRs quickly.
 If it’s useful to you, it’s likely useful to others too!